Events

 Glam up and get your groove on as you glide under the disco ball at retro-style roller disco Roller Nation in Tottenham.
 Open to all ages, Roller Nation offers Saturday afternoon sessions for kids and families before transforming into a dazzling London roller disco at night.
 Hire skates there or bring your own and, if you’re feeling hungry, feast on food and cocktails at the bar and diner.

-When in doubt, skate it out!
-But when you can’t find your skates, check out London Skate Centre, a specialist skate shop in Bayswater.
-If you have all the gear and no idea, you can sign up for individual or group lessons.
+Check out London Skate Centre, a specialist skate shop in Bayswater that offers skates to hire.
+If you're looking to learn, you can sign up for individual or group lessons.
 Or if you’re a skating pro, you can rent equipment and head to the miles of smooth walkways and skate-ready paths in Hyde Park and Kensington Gardens.

 People roller skating in Hyde Park on a sunny day.

-If you eat.sleep.skate. you may want to join the London Roller Girls in the London Roller Derby, an amateur sports league run by skaters and volunteers for all women and non-binary people.
+If you're talented at skating or simply want to have fun doing it, you may want to join the London Roller Girls in the London Roller Derby, an amateur sports league run by skaters and volunteers for all women and non-binary people.
 Adrenaline seekers can enjoy fast-paced competition on wheels against other teams and join many sociable charity activities.

 Get fit with London Skate Life who offer fun-packed social skating sessions in London’s Royal Parks.
 Join a vibrant community of skaters from around the world for social activities on skates, group classes or private lessons.
-Explore London sights as you skate!
+Explore London's iconic sights as you skate!

 A child wearing pink and white roller skates on a sunny day